deargle/deargle.github.io/_security_assignments/lab_physical_security_scavenger_hunt.md

 **Note:** Please specify the information, but redact the information in the attached photo.

-<div class='alert alert-warning'>While it is not illegal to dumpster dive in CO, you can still get in trouble for tresspassing, so be mindful and don't tresspass.
+<div class='alert alert-warning'>While it is not illegal to dumpster dive in CO, you can still get in trouble for trespassing, so be mindful and don't trespass.
 See Colorado : State v.
 Hillman, 834 P.2d.
 1271 (1992), which says that trash
 curbside / in front of house / outside fenced area of property is public.</div>

 Example: